Stan124/Job_Market_Analytics/README.md

 ### Results

 ![Trending Top Skills for Data Analysts in the US](images/Trending_Top_Skills.png)
-*Bar graph visualizing the trending top skills for data analysts in the US in 2023.*
+*Line graph visualizing the trending top skills for data analysts in the US in 2023.*

 ### Insights:
 - SQL remains the most consistently demanded skill throughout the year, although it shows a gradual decrease in demand.